Dino Toppmöller: Managerial career

 On 20 July 2020, he was introduced as assistant coach to Julian Nagelsmann at RB Leipzig.
 On 18 June 2021, he followed coach Nagelsmann to be his assistant at Bayern Munich.
+On 24 March 2023, Nagelsmann was sacked by Bayern along with his assistant coaches including Toppmöller.

+Eintracht Frankfurt

+On 12 June 2023, Toppmöller was appointed as manager of Bundesliga club Eintracht Frankfurt.
+On 15 May 2025, Toppmöller extended his contract with Eintracht Frankfurt until June 2028.
+In the 2024–25 season, Frankfurt secured third place in the league, earning qualification for the UEFA Champions League.

 Personal life

 He is the son of Klaus Toppmöller.
 He was named after Dino Zoff.